vijays-git/vijays-git/README.md

 Hi Github 👋

-This is Vijayanand and a Development Manager @ Syncfusion.
+This is Vijay anand and a Development Manager @ Syncfusion.